-The western world is increasingly becoming attuned to making healthy lifestyle and food choices and with it people are looking for more natural products to complement this shift.
+The western world is increasingly becoming attuned to making a healthy lifestyle and food choices and with it, people are looking for more natural products to complement this shift.
 One key way we can look after ourselves is to minimise or eliminate harsh chemicals.

 In the words of one politician to another.“The cosmetic industry has borrowed a page from the playbook of the Tobacco industry by putting profits ahead of public health.”